SublimeLinter/SublimeLinter/docs/linter_attributes.rst

 cmd
 ---
-**Mandatory.** A string, list, tuple or :ref:`callable <cmd-method>` that returns a string, list or tuple, containing the command line (with arguments) used to lint.
-If a string, it should be as if it were entered on a command line, and is parsed by `shlex.split`_.
+**Mandatory.** A string, list, tuple or callable that returns a string, list or tuple, containing the command line (with arguments) used to lint.
+If a string, it should be as if it were entered on a command line, and is parsed by `shlex.split <https://docs.python.org/2/library/shlex.html>`_.

 If ``cmd`` is ``None``, it is assumed the plugin overrides the :ref:`run` method.